moleculerjs/site/source/docs/0.15/services.md

 > In methods the `this` is always pointed to the Service instance.

 ## Lifecycle Events
 There are some lifecycle service events, that will be triggered by broker.
 They are placed in the root of schema.
+For more information check the [lifecycle events documentation](lifecycle.html).

 ```js
 // www.service.js